tangles through lowland forest canopy

 Not Threatened

-Also known as supplejack.
-A vine that is stronger than it looks.
-This is a strong, woody climbing vine that can reach 15 metres in length.
-Its flexible, rope-like stems were used by Māori for tying, lashing and weaving.
-The stems are extremely strong and durable, capable of holding heavy loads without breaking.
-The plant climbs using stiff, woody stems that twine around tree trunks and branches.
-The leaves are glossy, dark green, and oval-shaped, arranged in opposite pairs along the stem.
-A vine that was once rope.
-The flowers are small and white, appearing in spring and summer.
-They are followed by bright red berries that are eaten by birds, which disperse the seeds.
-The berries are fleshy and sweet, a valuable food source for native birds including kererū, tūī, and bellbirds.
-The dense growth provides shelter for insects and lizards.
-A vine that feeds the forest.
-The name supplejack comes from the supple, jack-like (strong) stems.
-The stems were harvested by Māori for a wide range of uses.
-They were soaked in water to make them more flexible, then woven into baskets, traps, and eel pots.
-The stems were also used to lash house timbers and bind fence rails.
-The plant was an essential material for traditional construction and crafts.
-A vine that built things.
-Kareao is a characteristic plant of mature lowland forests.
-It grows best in warm, humid areas with high rainfall.
-It is less common in cooler, drier forests.
-The species is threatened by possum browsing, which can strip the leaves and shoots, weakening the plant and preventing regeneration.
-The forest is dark.
-The kareao climbs, twining around trunks, reaching for the canopy.
-The possums eat its leaves.
-The kareao does not fight back.
+Possums eat its leaves.
+Ripogonum scandens is also known as supplejack.
+Vine that is stronger than it looks.
+Strong woody climbing vine that can reach 15 metres in length.
+Flexible rope-like stems used by Māori for tying lashing and weaving.
+Stems extremely strong and durable.
+Capable of holding heavy loads without breaking.
+Plant climbs using stiff woody stems that twine around tree trunks and branches.
+Leaves glossy dark green and oval-shaped.
+Arranged in opposite pairs along stem.
+Vine that was once rope.
+Flowers small and white appearing in spring and summer.
+Followed by bright red berries eaten by birds which disperse seeds.
+Berries fleshy and sweet.
+Valuable food source for native birds including kererū tūī and bellbirds.
+Dense growth provides shelter for insects and lizards.
+Vine that feeds forest.
+Name supplejack comes from supple jack-like strong stems.
+Stems harvested by Māori for wide range of uses.
+Soaked in water to make them more flexible then woven into baskets traps and eel pots.
+Stems also used to lash house timbers and bind fence rails.
+Plant essential material for traditional construction and crafts.
+Vine that built things.
+Kareao is characteristic plant of mature lowland forests.
+Grows best in warm humid areas with high rainfall.
+Less common in cooler drier forests.
+Species threatened by possum browsing which can strip leaves and shoots.
+Weakening plant and preventing regeneration.
+Forest is dark.
+Kareao climbs twining around trunks reaching for canopy.
+Possums eat its leaves.
+Kareao does not fight back.
 It just climbs.
 It has been here for thousands of years.
-It will be here as long as the forest stands.
+Will be here as long as forest stands.
+No one told it otherwise.